• Skip to primary navigation

 What is Matcha Green Tea Powder?

 Matcha is a type of green tea that originates from Japan.
-It's grown specially and processed specially, making it, well, really special!
+It's grown specially and processed specially, making it, well, really special with a unique flavor.
 But seriously, these matcha tea leaves are treated like queens!

 Twenty days before harvest, the matcha leaves are shaded from direct sunlight which increases their chlorophyll levels, giving matcha that bright green color.
-The leaves are handpicked, laid out to dry, de-stemmed and de-veined, then ground into fine powder.
+The leaves are handpicked, laid out to dry, de-stemmed and de-veined, then ground into fine powder to make the perfect green tea flavor.

 What does Matcha taste like?

-Matcha is often described as pleasantly grassy, smooth and a little bit sweet.
+Matcha is often described as a pleasantly grassy flavor, smooth texture and a little bit sweet.
 And, like many other ingredients, there are varying levels of quality of matcha green tea available.

-Typically, good quality ceremonial matcha isn't cheap.
+Typically, good quality ceremonial grade matcha isn't cheap.
 However, culinary grade matcha tea powder is available and is typically cheaper.
-I recommend going for this variety to use in your baking and/or cooking and saving the really good stuff for drinking!
+If this is your first time using matcha in a recipe, I recommend going for culinary matcha to use in your matcha recipes when baking and/or cooking and saving the really good ceremonial matcha for drinking.

 Matcha Green Tea Cookies Dipped in Dark Chocolate